Knight-Swift Transportation (NYSE:KNX) Updates FY22 Earnings Guidance

-Knight-Swift Transportation (NYSE:KNX – Get Rating) issued an update on its FY22 earnings guidance on Wednesday morning.
+Knight-Swift Transportation (NYSE:KNX – Get Rating) updated its FY22 earnings guidance on Wednesday.
 The company provided earnings per share guidance of $5.20-5.40 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $5.24.
 Knight-Swift Transportation also updated its FY 2022 guidance to $5.200-$5.400 EPS.

-Knight-Swift Transportation (NYSE:KNX – Get Rating) last released its earnings results on Wednesday, April 20th.
-The transportation company reported $1.35 earnings per share for the quarter, topping analysts’ consensus estimates of $1.26 by $0.09.
-Knight-Swift Transportation had a return on equity of 12.66% and a net margin of 12.39%.
-The firm had revenue of $1.83 billion during the quarter, compared to the consensus estimate of $1.76 billion.
-During the same period in the prior year, the firm posted $0.83 earnings per share.
-The firm’s revenue for the quarter was up 49.4% compared to the same quarter last year.
-Research analysts predict that Knight-Swift Transportation will post 5.23 EPS for the current year.
+Several research firms recently weighed in on KNX.
+JPMorgan Chase & Co. reduced their target price on Knight-Swift Transportation from $54.00 to $52.00 and set an underweight rating on the stock in a research report on Friday, April 8th.
+Zacks Investment Research upgraded Knight-Swift Transportation from a hold rating to a strong-buy rating and set a $63.00 price objective on the stock in a report on Monday, January 31st.
+Stephens cut their price objective on Knight-Swift Transportation from $70.00 to $66.00 and set an overweight rating on the stock in a report on Friday, April 1st.
+StockNews.com started coverage on Knight-Swift Transportation in a report on Thursday, March 31st.
+They issued a hold rating on the stock.
+Finally, Wolfe Research cut their price objective on Knight-Swift Transportation from $55.00 to $48.00 and set an underperform rating on the stock in a report on Tuesday, April 5th.
+Two investment analysts have rated the stock with a sell rating, three have given a hold rating, twelve have given a buy rating and one has assigned a strong buy rating to the company’s stock.
+According to MarketBeat, the company has an average rating of Buy and an average target price of $66.18.

-A number of equities research analysts have recently commented on KNX shares.
-Morgan Stanley increased their price objective on Knight-Swift Transportation from $79.00 to $85.00 and gave the company an overweight rating in a research report on Thursday, January 27th.
-Susquehanna raised Knight-Swift Transportation from a neutral rating to a positive rating and lifted their price target for the stock from $62.00 to $69.00 in a research note on Friday, March 4th.
-JPMorgan Chase & Co. dropped their price target on Knight-Swift Transportation from $54.00 to $52.00 and set an underweight rating on the stock in a research note on Friday, April 8th.
-Susquehanna Bancshares raised Knight-Swift Transportation from a neutral rating to a positive rating and lifted their price target for the stock from $62.00 to $69.00 in a research note on Friday, March 4th.
-Finally, Raymond James dropped their price target on Knight-Swift Transportation from $62.00 to $50.00 and set an outperform rating on the stock in a research note on Wednesday.
-Two research analysts have rated the stock with a sell rating, three have assigned a hold rating, twelve have issued a buy rating and one has given a strong buy rating to the company’s stock.
-According to data from MarketBeat, the company currently has an average rating of Buy and a consensus target price of $66.18.
+The company also recently announced a quarterly dividend, which was paid on Monday, March 28th.
+Shareholders of record on Friday, March 4th were issued a dividend of $0.12 per share.
+This represents a $0.48 dividend on an annualized basis and a yield of 1.00%.
+The ex-dividend date was Thursday, March 3rd.
+This is an increase from Knight-Swift Transportation’s previous quarterly dividend of $0.10.
+Knight-Swift Transportation’s dividend payout ratio (DPR) is currently 10.81%.

-In other Knight-Swift Transportation news, Director Michael Garnreiter sold 2,000 shares of the stock in a transaction dated Friday, February 25th.
-The stock was sold at an average price of $54.37, for a total value of $108,740.00.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, VP Dustin Ohlman sold 2,022 shares of the stock in a transaction dated Wednesday, February 9th.
-The stock was sold at an average price of $57.16, for a total value of $115,577.52.
+In related news, Director Michael Garnreiter sold 2,000 shares of the business’s stock in a transaction that occurred on Friday, February 25th.
+The stock was sold at an average price of $54.37, for a total transaction of $108,740.00.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
+Also, VP Dustin Ohlman sold 2,022 shares of the business’s stock in a transaction that occurred on Wednesday, February 9th.
+The shares were sold at an average price of $57.16, for a total value of $115,577.52.
 The disclosure for this sale can be found here.
-Corporate insiders own 3.10% of the company’s stock.
+Company insiders own 3.10% of the company’s stock.

-A number of hedge funds and other institutional investors have recently modified their holdings of KNX.
-Neo Ivy Capital Management acquired a new stake in shares of Knight-Swift Transportation in the fourth quarter valued at approximately $122,000.
-Advisors Asset Management Inc. acquired a new stake in shares of Knight-Swift Transportation in the fourth quarter valued at approximately $168,000.
-Forum Financial Management LP acquired a new stake in shares of Knight-Swift Transportation in the fourth quarter valued at approximately $235,000.
-Cetera Investment Advisers acquired a new stake in shares of Knight-Swift Transportation in the fourth quarter valued at approximately $247,000.
-Finally, William Blair Investment Management LLC lifted its position in shares of Knight-Swift Transportation by 5.5% in the fourth quarter.
-William Blair Investment Management LLC now owns 8,969 shares of the transportation company’s stock valued at $547,000 after buying an additional 464 shares during the last quarter.
-85.99% of the stock is owned by hedge funds and other institutional investors.
+A number of large investors have recently added to or reduced their stakes in KNX.
+Neo Ivy Capital Management acquired a new position in Knight-Swift Transportation during the 4th quarter valued at approximately $122,000.
+Advisors Asset Management Inc. acquired a new position in Knight-Swift Transportation during the 4th quarter worth $168,000.
+Forum Financial Management LP acquired a new position in Knight-Swift Transportation during the 4th quarter worth $235,000.
+Cetera Investment Advisers acquired a new position in Knight-Swift Transportation during the 4th quarter worth $247,000.
+Finally, William Blair Investment Management LLC boosted its position in Knight-Swift Transportation by 5.5% during the 4th quarter.
+William Blair Investment Management LLC now owns 8,969 shares of the transportation company’s stock worth $547,000 after acquiring an additional 464 shares during the period.
+Institutional investors and hedge funds own 85.99% of the company’s stock.

 Knight-Swift Transportation Holdings Inc, together with its subsidiaries, provides truckload transportation services in the United States, Mexico, and Canada.
 The company operates through four segments: Trucking, Logistics, Less-than-truckload (LTL), and Intermodal.
 Its trucking services include irregular route, dedicated, refrigerated, flatbed, expedited, dry van, drayage, and cross-border transportation of various products, goods, and materials.